wso2/docs-is/en/docs/deploy/security/configuring-transport-level-security.md

     **Note** : This tip is not applicable when you are disabling weak ciphers in WSO2 Identity Server.

+---

 ## Change the server name in HTTP response headers

-By default, WSO2 Identity Server pass "WSO2 Carbon Server" as the server value in HTTP headers when sending HTTP responses.
+By default, WSO2 Identity Server pass "WSO2 WSO2 IS server" as the server value in HTTP headers when sending HTTP responses.
 This means that information about the WSO2 product stack will be exposed through HTTP responses.
 It is recommended to change this by configuring the server